sschaub/cps404/README.md

-# cps401
+# CpS 401 Course Resources

-CpS 401 Course Resources
+This repository contains examples and other CpS 401 Course Resources